ghi-electronics/Docs/software/tinyclr/tutorials/memory.md

         // You can use the pin everywhere now
         // ... in the method
         Example();
         // ... and here
         led.Write(GpioPinValue.Low);
         //...
     }
 }
 ```

-## FLASH Memory
+## Flash Memory
-FLASH memory does not lose its content on power loss, like an SD memory card for example.
-There are special requirements to write to flash but you can read FLASH just like RAM.
+Flash memory does not lose its content on power loss, like an SD memory card for example.
+There are special requirements to write to flash but you can read Flash just like RAM.
 When deploying a program, the `TinyCLR Device Deployment` window will show what is being loaded and how large it is.
-It will then show how much free FLASH is still available.
+It will then show how much free Flash is still available.

 > Assemblies deployed.
 There are 2,408,408 bytes left in the deployment area.

-FLASH is not typically written to at runtime.
+Flash is not typically written to at runtime.
 The system will function even with no free available FLASH.

 ## Resources
 TinyCLR OS allows resources, like fonts and images, to be merged into the project as a resource and then deployed to the device's flash.
 Those resources can then be fetched into RAM and used at runtime.
 The [Resource](resources.md) tutorial has more details.